arthuravianna/voucher-trade-assets/README.md

 # voucher-trade-assets DApp

-This DApp is a coin toss game between two players.
-The purpose of this example is to illustrate the cycle of Layer-1 to Layer-2 to Layer-1 again.
-The smart contract in the contracts folder handles the game logic, and the Cartesi Machine is the game "engine" (coin toss).
-After the machine runs the game and decides on the winner, it generates a voucher to send the result back to Layer-1 when executed.
-The game workflow is as follows:

-1. The player calls the `play` method of the `voucher-trade-assets` contract passing his opponent's address to create a game.
-2. The opponent calls the same `play` method passing the challenger's address.
-Now that both players decided to play, the algorithm will generate randomness and send an input to the Cartesi Rollups with the players and the randomness.^
-3. Inside the Cartesi Machine the game between the players is run using the randomness provided as seed.
-Once the winner is settled, the Cartesi DApp generates a voucher.
-4. Waits for the epoch and the dispute period to end so the voucher can be validated and executed.^^
-5. Execute the voucher.^^^

 ^ The Cartesi Machine is devoid of any source of entropy for it to be deterministic, so an external randomness is needed.